Gravity loss

 In astrodynamics and rocketry, gravity loss is a measure of the loss in the net performance of a rocket while it is thrusting in a gravitational field.
 In other words, it is the cost of having to hold the rocket up in a gravity field.

 Gravity losses depend on the time over which thrust is applied as well the direction the thrust is applied in.
-Gravity losses as a proportion of delta-v are minimised if maximum thrust is applied for a short time, or if thrust is applied in a direction perpendicular to the local gravitational field.
+Gravity losses as a proportion of delta-v are minimised if maximum thrust is applied for a short time, and by avoiding thrusting directly away from the local gravitational field.
 During the launch and ascent phase, however, thrust must be applied over a long period with a major component of thrust in the opposite direction to gravity, so gravity losses become significant.
 For example, to reach a speed of 7.8 km/s in low Earth orbit requires a delta-v of between 9 and 10 km/s.
 The additional 1.5 to 2 km/s delta-v is due to gravity losses, steering losses and atmospheric drag.